Android-for-Python/androidstorage4kivy/README.md

 java_uri_class = Uri.parse(content_uri_string)
 ```

 The [music_service_example](https://github.com/Android-for-Python/music_service_example) uses these methods to pass uris between app and service.
 Because memory references cannot be passed in this case.
+In addition in that case `oscpy` requires 'utf8' encoding.

 ### Permissions